vfm-sb/PY-ELECTRUM/README.md

 ### Creating `FMoney` Instance

-An `FMoney` instance can be instantiated as the same way as `Money` type objects.
+An `FMoney` instance can be instantiated the same way as `Money` type objects.
 The only difference is the `amount` value doesn't adhere to the Currency-based decimal precision limit.

 > The default precision limit is **6** but not enforced during instantiation.
 > The default rounding model is `None`